WordPress/wordpress-playground/packages/wp-now/README.md

 # WP-NOW

-`wp-now` is an intuitive Command Line Interface (CLI) tool designed to streamline the process of setting up a local WordPress environment using Node.js.
+`wp-now` is an intuitive Command Line Interface (CLI) tool designed to streamline the process of setting up a local WordPress environment by using only Node.js.
 This powerful tool is an ideal choice for developers working on WordPress themes and plugins.

 ## Getting Started